-His published scores include Kabuki Ugly Duckling and The Secret Garden, both collaborations with playwright Pamela Sterling.
-Garden won the Most Distinguished Play Award from The American Association of Theatre in Education.
-Original Cast Recordings in New York City featured his orchestrations for Journey to the Center of the Earth on the recently released CD.
+As a composer/Lyricist, Mr. Limber's published scores include Kabuki Ugly Duckling and The Secret Garden, both collaborations with playwright Pamela Sterling.
+The Secret Garden won the Most Distinguished Play Award from The American Association of Theatre in Education.
+Original cast recordings in New York City featured his orchestrations for Journey to the Center of the Earth by Stephen Dolginoff, on the recently released CD.

 Mr. Limber holds a BFA in Acting from the State University of New York at Purchase.
 He studied English Literature and Shakespeare for a summer at Exeter College - University of Oxford, England and is a graduate of the Community Artists Training offered through the Regional Arts Commission, St. Louis.
 Mr. Limber has been a national trainer around the world for Opera America, traveling internationally to present the curriculum Music!
 Words!
 Opera!, for teachers and opera companies.
 Mr. Limber is a proud member of Actor's Equity Association, the Dramatists' Guild and as a certified hypnotherapist, is a member of the National Guild of Hypnotherapists, specializing in individual performance coaching for all of the performing arts.